PaddlePaddle/PaddleSleeve/AdvBox/README.md

 |  TRADES(beta=1.0, fgsm(default))  |  0.989 / 0.994 / 0.146  |  0.989 / 0.994 / 0.956  |
 |  TRADES(beta=1.0, PGD(default))  |  0.990 / 0.992 / 0.028  |  0.990 / 0.996 / 0.540  |
 |  TRADES(beta=1.0, LD(default))  |  0.990 / 0.996 / 0.020  |  0.990 / 0.992 / 0.734  |

+As shown above, the adversarial trainings boost preactresnet's robustness at the cost of marginal model accuracy loss.

 ## Easy to use adversarial training
 ```python